swiftops/connectionleak-filter/README.md

 [Flask](http://flask.pocoo.org/docs/1.0/quickstart/) is a micro web framework written in Python.
 It is classified as a microframework because it does not require particular tools or libraries.It has no database abstraction layer, form validation, or any other components where pre-existing third-party libraries provide common functions.
 However, Flask supports extensions that can add application features as if they were implemented in Flask itself.

 ### Gunicorn
-The [Gunicorn](http://docs.gunicorn.org/en/stable/configure.html) "Green Unicorn" (pronounced gee-unicorn)[2] is a Python Web Server Gateway Interface (WSGI) HTTP server.
+The [Gunicorn](http://docs.gunicorn.org/en/stable/configure.html) "Green Unicorn" (pronounced gee-unicorn) is a Python Web Server Gateway Interface (WSGI) HTTP server.

 ### Features
   * Natively supports WSGI, web2py, Django and Paster
   * Automatic worker process management
   * Simple Python configuration
   * Multiple worker configurations
   * Various server hooks for extensibility
   * Compatible with Python 2.6+ and Python 3.2+

 ### Docker
 Docker is Container platform,more deails about [Docker](https://www.docker.com/get-started)